DmitryMyadzelets/u-machine/README.md

 ## Transitions

-To make a transition the state function should return a state the machine jumps to.
+To make a transition to another state the state function should return a state the machine jumps to.
 If no state is returned then the machine remains at the same state.

 ```javascript
 var mini = machine({